TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 * Users commit to refraining from engaging in illegal or harmful use of the service and promptly reporting errors.
-* Users are also required to select a pin code in line with policy guidelines.
+* Users are also required to select a PIN Code in line with policy guidelines.
 * Users must securely store their electronic identification means and refrain from sharing them with third parties.

 Prohibited actions: